How do you know when your kids are learning if they are teaching themselves?

 So Has Learning Increased?

-In this case, Josh was learning to write a formal essay properly and independently.
+In this case, my son was learning to write a formal essay properly and independently.
 When I compare two of his essay samples with a good space of time between, I can clearly see that he had learned how to write a convincing essay.
 What we couldn’t see when he wrote that first essay was how far he had to go – it’s hard to have vision in the trenches.
 What we couldn’t see when he wrote the second sample was how far he had come.
 And so, the comparison of the two essays over time showed how far he’d come.

 This principle works for self-analysis of your own independent learning just as well as analyzing your kids’ learning.
 Even if you learn the basic skills quickly, you still have to put in the time until mastery.
 But our daily incremental improvements sometimes go unnoticed.
-So take a step back and look at the things you’ve learned.
-And if you are learning something new or building advanced learning habits, make an appointment with yourself for a year from now to see what you’ve accomplished.